Battle Birds: Publication history

+Contents

-Robert Sidney Bowen, a pulp writer who was selling war fiction prolifically to multiple pulp magazines in the early 1930s, met with Steeger for lunch in 1933.
-Bowen was finding it tiresome to quickly write story after story with a different setting for each one, and told Steeger he would like to be the author of a hero pulp magazine, like Hogan.
-Steeger agreed, and over lunch they settled on changing Battle Birds, which was selling poorly, to a hero pulp with Bowen as the author.
-To avoid having the new magazine compete with G-8 and His Battle Aces, Bowen's stories were all to be set in the future, with America at war with another power; and to avoid having the war against an existing country, they decided to have the enemy be a future power rising in Asia that had conquered the entire world except for the United States.
+Rather than having the new magazine compete directly with G-8 and His Battle Aces, Bowen's stories were set in the future, with America at war with another power.
+To avoid having the war against an existing country, they decided to make the enemy a future power rising in Asia that had conquered the entire world except for the United States.
 Bowen's hero was named Dusty Ayres, and the magazine was retitled Dusty Ayres and His Battle Birds starting with the July 1934 issue.
 Ayres was America's top pilot, and along with three friends, Jack Horner, Curley Brooks and Biff Bolton, he fought the Asian Black Invaders.
 The enemy's leader, Fire Eyes, wore a plain green mask with two slits for eyes, through which sparks of fire could be seen.
-His lead pilot, Dusty's frequent antagonist, was known as The Black Hawk.
+His lead pilot, Ayres' frequent antagonist, was known as The Black Hawk.

-Bowen also wrote all the short stories for Dusty Ayres, unlike other hero pulps where other authors usually provided the short fiction.
-The new magazine did not do well, so after a year Bowen wrote a final novel in which the evil empire was defeated (unusually for a pulp series), and the magazine ceased publication.
-It was relaunched five years later under the original Battle Birds title, lasting for another four years in that incarnation.
+Bowen also wrote all the short stories for Dusty Ayres, unlike most hero pulps where several authors would provide the short fiction.
+The magazine included a letter column, and, starting in the February 1935 issue, a competition column called "Planes of Tomorrow" that highlighted the best reader-submitted design for a future airplane.
+The new magazine initially did well enough to inspire Dell Magazines to similarly transform War Birds into Terence X. O'Leary's War Birds in early 1935, adding a science-fictional background.
+Dusty Ayres lasted just one year.
+Bowen wrote a final novel in which the evil empire was defeated (unusually for a pulp series), and the magazine ceased publication with the August 1935 issue.
+Science fiction historian Mike Ashley suggests that Dusty Ayres was popular but that the setting was too limited for the series to continue for long; fellow historian Robert Weinberg asserts instead that sales were too low for the title to survive.
+Sam Moskowitz, another historian of the genre, describes the Dusty Ayres series as "fascinatingly imaginative in the art as well as the stories", but considers the writing weaker than that of contemporary pulps such as Operator #5.
+The magazine was relaunched in February 1940 under the original Battle Birds title, lasting for another four years in that incarnation.